lnelab/lne_link/README.md

 ![Lighting](assets/images/lighting_en.png "Lighting")

 The aim of this project is to help us work with LNE keyboard better.
-LNE hub provides feature navigation, firmware flashing, device configuration, and lightweight integration with existing tools.
+LINK provides feature navigation, firmware flashing, device configuration, and lightweight integration with existing tools.

 ### Supported Devices
 #### Keyboards